Grange Park School Local Offer and SEND

 - Cross year group classes in KS5 (Wrotham)

 - Key Stage 5 satellites at 3 colleges: Mid Kent College Medway, Mid Kent College Maidstone and Hadlow College

 - Kent Supported Employment: alternative curriculum based on the world of work

 - Key Stage 5: 1 class base.
-The class size being 15 students with 1 teacher and 2 teaching assistants
+Class size - 15 students with 1 teacher and 2 learning mentors.

 - Satellite Colleges: Staffing ratio of 1 teaching assistant to 2 or more students according to need.

 - Kent Supported Employment: 1 teaching assistant to 1 (or 2) students according to need.